myeportal/BNM/README.md

 -   Next.js Codebase that is deployed to Vercel
 -   Solidity Smart Contracts
 -   Polymint allows anyone with a web3 wallet and $matic, to mint any content they want, including text/art/music or video.
+-   Polymint can also Fractionalize any of these creatives, essentially tokenizing them for personal value on open market

 ### Cloud Code